I don’t even remember what started the argument. It had escalated. Words were cutting, feelings were hurt and pride walls were built.

 Trusting God and tending our way, even in an argument, is taking it to Him, being silent on our bed and laying down our perceived greatness.
 He is glorified when we choose to obey Him and walk in His ways, then it’s a win for us every time.

 Fixing our eyes on Him can shift our focus in an argument.
-Drop your email below and get 20 names of God that can help you refocus your own heart and begin to walk in such a way that glorifies God.
+Drop your email below and get Tools for Tending your Soul in your inbox.